MattyMc/sharey/README.md

 ###To launch a local server

 - Use ```$ thin start --ssl``` although I find the deafult rails server works fine.
-- Note: config.force_ssl = true in production.rb and development.rb
+- Note: config.force_ssl has been set to true in both production.rb and development.rb

 ###Notes on sessions and user persistance

-- A sessions['current\_user\_id'] attribute is used to keep track of users sessions.
+- A sessions['current\_user\_id'] attribute is used to keep track of users sessions (on the website).
+A cookie, sharey\_session\_cookie is used for more persistent session storage

 	- A few helper methods in the ApplicationController use this to fetch/verify users.
 	- This attribute should be destroyed upon leaving the page.
 It should not persist very long.